Use my sassy sleep mask tutorial and free pattern to sew a sleep mask for your next trip!

 Last weekend I took a few of my Girl Scouts on a campout.
-There were going to be a number of other troops also camping, and the last time we did a campout like this our nearest troop neighbors didn’t quite understand what “lights out” meant, or that their tent was in no way sound- or lightproof (it was probably just as well that we weren't in a caravan, I dread to imagine what would have happened if they had also had access to caravan wifi).
+There were going to be a number of other troops also camping, and the last time we did a campout like this our nearest troop neighbors didn't quite understand what lights out meant, or that their tent was in no way sound- or lightproof (it was probably just as well that we weren't in a caravan, I dread to imagine what would have happened if they had also had access to caravan wifi).
 THREE HOURS after lights out, they were still shining flashlights and fussing over an air mattress that had sprung a leak.
 We still had a great time though.
 However, we didn't love the flashing lights throughout the night.

 I made them from a solid quilting cotton on the front, and a flannel on the back to be soft against the skin.
 I used foldover elastic for the band because it's wider and has a softer stretch than standard elastic.
 Plus, it comes in lots of fun colors!